 - 1. No tight fitting tops - 2.
 Halter tops or halter top dresses are not permitted - 3.
 Short tops & low rise pants which expose any part of the midriff skin or lower back are not permitted - 4.
 No part of the undergarments should be visible - 5.
 The necklines of dresses, blouses and tops must be modest.
 Cleavage cannot show when standing or bending over. - 6.
 Skirts, dresses, and shorts should not be higher than your fingertips. - 7.
-Jeans and pants with holes above the fingertips with hands at side are NOT allowed. - 8.
+Jeans and pants with holes are NOT allowed. - 8.
 Sweat-type pants, shorts, or skirts with writing across the seat are not allowed - 9.
 Clothing that displays words with suggestive double meanings are not allowed